sound-eng/system-eye/README.md

 ### System requirements:

 Minimum OS version is 10.10 Yosemite, but recommended minimum is 10.11 El Capitan.
-External compatible with macOS audio interface is preferred.
+External compatible audio interface is preferred.